 - A registration is NOT required for engines that are self-propelled (tractors) or agricultural wind machines.

-Every applicant for a new diesel engine registration shall pay the application fee for the first engine plus a reduced fee for each additional engines registered to the same owner or operator as set forth in the fee schedule in Rule 301 under Agricultural Diesel Engine Registration Fees.
+Every applicant for a new diesel engine registration shall pay the application fee for the first engine plus a reduced fee for each additional engines registered to the same owner or operator as set forth in the fee Rule 310.
+The fee amounts are found in the fee schedule in Rule 301 under Agricultural Diesel Engine Registration Fees.

 Annual renewal fees are required to maintain the registration as set forth in the fee schedule in Rule 301 under Agricultural Diesel Engine Registration Fees.